CECGImaging/UETK/README.md

 ### PFEIFER processing

 The main component of the UETK that differs from the Forward/Inverse Toolkit is the integration with PFIEFER.
-PFEIFER is a Matlab package that is used to process raw cardiac signals and can be run in SCIRun throught the InterfaceWithPython module using the matlab engine in python.
+PFEIFER is a MATLAB package that is used to process raw cardiac signals and can be run in SCIRun throught the InterfaceWithPython module using the matlab engine in Python.
 After installing the relevant packages as described [above](#prerequisites), add an InterfaceWithPython module.
-In the `Top-level Script` tab, use this code to launch Matlab:
+In the `Top-level Script` tab, use this code to launch MATLAB:
 ```
 import matlab.engine
 eng =  matlab.engine.start_matlab() if (not 'eng' in vars()) else eng
 ```
-Launching the Matlab engine in the `Top-level Script` tab will enable the engine to remain open until SCIRun is closed, and will save time if the network is run multiple times.
+Launching the MATLAB engine in the `Top-level Script` tab will enable the engine to remain open until SCIRun is closed, and will save time if the network is run multiple times.
 In the main `Code` tab, launch PFEIFER with:
 ```
 eng.PFEIFER('runScriptFile', nargout=0)
 mf = eng.eval("findobj(allchild(0.0),'tag','PROCESSINGSCRIPTMENU')")